What is Google Business Profile?

 Their pictures are great, but there’s another step to take this further: before and after photos.

-If you’re a home services business, you probably have a few on hand, and if not, you definitely should start.
-This is the best way to show potential customers the quality services you provide.
+If you’re a home services business, you probably have a few on hand; if not, you should start.
+This is the best way to show potential customers your quality services.

 Using videos in your profile can be even more engaging than before and after photos.
 With video, you control the script and provide a great introduction to you and your customers.

-Receive, Respond to and Monitor Customer Reviews on Google Business Profile
+5. Receive, Respond To, and Monitor Customer Reviews On Google Business Profile

 Just take a look at the difference: